Ousmane Diabaté (footballer, born 1994)

-Ousmane Diabaté (born 9 July 1994) is a Nigerien professional footballer who plays as a midfielder for Libyan Premier League side Al-Sadaqa and the Niger national football team.
+Ousmane Diabaté (born 9 July 1994) is a Nigerien professional footballer who plays as a midfielder for the Niger national football team.

 Club career

 On 23 January 2022, Diabaté joined Iraqi club Al-Minaa from Qatari club Muaither.

 International career

 Diabaté made his professional debut for the Niger national football team in a friendly 3–3 tie with the Central African Republic on 27 May 2018.